tomhendra/peronsal-site/src/lib/content/nextjs-emotion-cssvariable-theming.md

   - 'nextjs'
   - 'emotion'
   - 'css'
+excerpt:
+  "While exploring styling solutions for my personal site v3, I found that liked the structured theming of Theme UI and the well-considered design system of Tailwind, but didn't want to use a tool that abstracted away from vanilla CSS too much."
 ---

 While exploring styling solutions for my personal site v3, I found that liked